pavanravva/PAT/README.md

 # PAT
 ![Alt text](DataGenerationPipeline.png)
-This framework shows how the Personalized Agent Chat (PAT) dataset was generated to help LLMs create more natural, personality-driven responses.
-It simulates an AI-Human Dialogue in for everyday common scenerio.
-It starts by using ChatGPT4 to extract personas from the Multi-Session Chat (MSC) dataset, identifying traits like demographics, motivations, and decision-making styles.
-Based on this, Meta's LLAMA 405B is used to generate a persona description and personalized scene are generated, followed by tailored questions that match the user's traits.
-These elements come together in a structured prompt for response generation, with new responses continuously added to the PAT dataset.
+This framework outlines the creation of the PAT dataset to enhance LLMs with personality-driven responses.
+It extracts personas from the MSC dataset using ChatGPT4, then employs Meta's LLAMA 405B to generate personalized scenes and questions.
+These structured prompts produce AI-human dialogues, to continuously expand the PAT dataset.

 ## Adaptive Friend Agent (AFA)
 ![Alt text](FrameworkDiagram.png)